SymphonySam/SymphonySam/README.md

-- 👋 Hi, I’m Sam
+- 👋 Hi, I’m Symphony, or Sam (for short)
-- 😄 Pronouns: any/all
+- 😄 Pronouns: She/They
-- 🌱 I’m currently learning how to code and analyse data.
+- 🌱 I’ve been learning how to code and analyse data for over a year.
 - Tableau account: https://public.tableau.com/app/profile/sam.gibbons5947/vizzes
 - 👀 My hobbies include playing music, playing video games, and finding a way to merge these two aspects into one creative hobby.
 - 📫 You can find me on Bluesky @symphonysam. or email: sampgibbons@gmail.com